Whenever I travel to a new city, I explore the sights and take in the sounds with a lingering question in the back of my mind: could I live here?

 We heard the Cliffs of Moher were overrated and crowded and that Slieve League was a good substitute.
 Since it was only a short ride away from Glenveagh, we made the drive to the edge of County Donegal to take a peek.

 Slieve League is famous for being the ‘tallest cliffs in Europe.’
-Although it’s hard to tell from the photos, these cliffs were actually pretty damn tall (and epic!).
-We parked at the entrance parking lot, took a really photogenic 30 minute hike up to the cliffs (you can bypass the hike and drive up to the second parking lot if you’re tired), and viola, we were greeted by this.
+Although it’s hard to tell from the photos, these cliffs were actually quite tall (and epic!).
+We parked at the entrance parking lot, took a really photogenic 30 minute hike up to the cliffs (you can bypass the hike and drive up to the second parking lot if tired), and viola, we were greeted to this.

 Downpatrick Head (County Mayo)